lolikana/odin-vite_ts-todo/README.md

 - [x] User can delete a task
 - [x] User can filter tasks by label or date

+- [x] Add Authentication - The app now has user authentication implemented using Express, express-session, and passport.
+Users can sign up, log in, and log out of the application.

 ## Getting Started
 ### Locally